PHANGS-JWST: Data Processing Pipeline and First Full Public Data Release

 \subsection{Noise Estimates Compared to Error Maps}

 Using the background regions from the previous Subsection, we compare the error measured at the native resolution to the pipeline-calculated error map.
-We take the standard deviation of the pixels within the background region in the science image for the four MIRI bands (we do not use NIRCam as due to the source density, we are unable to find any background regions within our images), and compare these to the mean of the pixels within the same region of the error map image.
-This is shown in Figure \ref{fig:data_err_ratios} -- there is a good agreement here, with the error map value typically being higher by around 5 to 10~percent.
+We take the standard deviation of the pixels within the background region in the science image for the four MIRI bands (we do not use NIRCam as due to the source density, we are unable to find any background regions within our images, although given the good agreement between our calculated sensitivities and the exposure time calculator estimates, these error maps are likely also reasonable), and compare these to the mean of the pixels within the same region of the error map image.
+We note that this error map does not account for pixel-correlated noise.
+We have not included this effect at this point, but will revisit this at some point in the future.
+For an example of how this can be accounted for, we refer readers to \cite{2023Yang}.
+This comparison is shown in Figure \ref{fig:data_err_ratios} -- there is a good agreement here, with the error map value typically being higher by around 5 to 10~percent.
 We therefore deem these error maps suitable for providing estimates of the noise for observations where no background regions are present.